Runs

 }));

-// The agent assigns the runId on the server, so activeRun.runId is a
+// The agent mints the runId on the server, so clientRun.runId is empty until

-// Promise.
-Await it to read the id.
+// the agent's run-start is observed.
+Await `started`, then read the id.

-// Stop button: activeRun.cancel() works immediately, even before
+// Stop button: clientRun.cancel() works immediately, even before

 Run concurrent Runs